Carson Wentz Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Carson Wentz Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Before Carson Wentz hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bets.
-Wentz and the Indianapolis Colts (1-4) ready for an AFC South matchup in Week 6 with the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Sportsbooks have installed plenty of player prop betting options for Sunday's NFL action, including for Carson Wentz, who takes to the field at 1:00 PM ET broadcast on CBS.
+Wentz and the Indianapolis Colts (1-4) are set for an AFC South matchup in Week 6 against the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.